fde-capu/miniic/README.md

 The software and .txt files editing are authoral and I reserve the rights of not letting you profit from it without my consent.

 Since the text itself is one of the oldest in the human history (if not the oldest) and I have removed any third party interpretations, I believe the text is free to use.
 English version is adapted from the [classical translation by Cary F. Baynes](https://press.princeton.edu/books/hardcover/9780691097503/the-i-ching-or-book-of-changes).
 On the manner, the Portuguese translation is from the same book [translated by Editora Pensamento](https://www.grupopensamento.com.br/produto/i-ching-o-livro-das-mutacoes-4866).
 I make no profit from these materials.
-The GitHub page is a portifolio showcase.
-If you think it should be made private, please let me know as soon as possible.
+The GitHub page is a portifolio showcase, I honestly believe it is fair use.
+If you think this violates any of your rights, please let me know as soon as possible, and I will torn this whole page down.

 Cover: Artwork "double happiness" made by me, free to use, but I will be happy if you let me know.

-Back-cover: art by Robin (from [here](https://adtudo.wordpress.com/2008/04/03/)) based on the Chinese Culture of the I Ching, kindly yielded.
+Back-cover: art by Robin (from [here](https://adtudo.wordpress.com/2008/04/03/)) based on the Chinese Culture of the I Ching, permission requested.